We do not relish cuts, Clegg tells Lib Dems

 The comments come ahead of October's spending review, which will give details of the cuts faced by Whitehall.

 Government departments have been told to prepare plans for making savings of between 25% and 40%.

-The conference, in Liverpool, is opening amid reports of unrest among the Lib Dem rank and file over the coalition's programme.'Catch up'
+The conference, in Liverpool, is opening amid reports of unrest among the Lib Dem rank and file over the coalition's programme.